 This chapter may be cited as the "Tanning Facility Ordinance of the Borough of Kenilworth."

-The purpose of this Ordinance is to safeguard and protect the public from the improper use of tanning equipment that has been related to health hazards.
+The purpose of this chapter is to safeguard and protect the public from the improper use of tanning equipment that has been related to health hazards.

 The governing body of the Borough of Kenilworth makes the following findings:

-That there has been rapid growth in popularity of facilities offing tanning equipment; and
+There has been rapid growth in popularity of facilities offing tanning equipment;

 It has been established that acute overexposure to the ultraviolet light emitted by tanning booth lamps will cause skin burns and eye damage; and

-It has been established that chronic exposure to ultraviolet light can result in increased incidences of skin cancer; and
+It has been established that chronic exposure to ultraviolet light can result in increased incidences of skin cancer.

-To protect the health, welfare and safety of its citizens from the potential hazards associated with the operation of tanning equipment at tanning facilities and gyms hereby adopts a licensing procedures and standards to govern such commercial facilities which are to be administrated by the Health Department.
+To protect the health, welfare and safety of its citizens from the potential hazards associated with the operation of tanning equipment at tanning facilities and gyms, the governing body of the Borough of Kenilworth hereby adopts licensing procedures and standards to govern such commercial facilities which are to be administrated by the Health Department.